Sn0whax/xbps-repo/README.md

 - `brave-origin`
 - `cachyos-settings-runit`
 - `discord`
+- `faugus-launcher`
 - `helium-browser`
 - `heroic-games-launcher`
 - `nlohmann-json`
 - `spotify`
 - `tutanota-desktop`

 > Packages fall into three kinds.
-Most repackage upstream binaries (`brave-origin`, `discord`, `helium-browser`, `heroic-games-launcher`, `spotify`, `tutanota-desktop`). `cachyos-settings-runit` is a source-free configuration package that ports the [CachyOS-Settings](https://github.com/CachyOS/CachyOS-Settings) performance tuning (sysctl, udev I/O schedulers, THP, PAM limits, zram integration) to runit, with no dependency on systemd. `ananicy-cpp` and `nlohmann-json` are compiled from source by the build workflow: `ananicy-cpp` is a C++ rewrite of Ananicy for per-app nice/ioclass/sched auto-tuning (built with systemd integration disabled and shipping a runit service), and `nlohmann-json` is a header-only JSON library packaged as its build dependency.
+Most repackage upstream binaries (`brave-origin`, `discord`, `faugus-launcher`, `helium-browser`, `heroic-games-launcher`, `spotify`, `tutanota-desktop`). `cachyos-settings-runit` is a source-free configuration package that ports the [CachyOS-Settings](https://github.com/CachyOS/CachyOS-Settings) performance tuning (sysctl, udev I/O schedulers, THP, PAM limits, zram integration) to runit, with no dependency on systemd. `ananicy-cpp` and `nlohmann-json` are compiled from source by the build workflow: `ananicy-cpp` is a C++ rewrite of Ananicy for per-app nice/ioclass/sched auto-tuning (built with systemd integration disabled and shipping a runit service), and `nlohmann-json` is a header-only JSON library packaged as its build dependency.
 See each template and `README` under `srcpkgs/` for full details.

 ## Requirements